This year is my second Pride Month. And while we do this every year

 from afar.
 In this edition, I am channeling my pop star royalty

 dreams.
-I’ve always fantasized about being an international pop star,
+I’ve always fantasized about being an international pop

-of that fantasy, as absurd as that may sound.
+realization of that fantasy, as absurd as that may sound.

 Off the bat, I wanted the theme to be red.
 This is a transition to a